Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Methods

-Let us denote $U:\R^d\rightarrow \R$ a potential energy function, and $\cL$ the infinitesimal generator of associated Langevin dynamics.
-Most single time step methods rely on so-called splitting of the dynamics.
+Denote $U:\R^d\rightarrow \R$ a potential energy function, and $\cL$ the infinitesimal generator of associated Langevin dynamics.
+Most single-time-step (STS) numerical schemes rely on so-called splitting of the dynamics.
 For instance, the BAOAB method~\cite{Leimkuhler2013a,Leimkuhler2013b} consists in splitting the Langevin process into three parts A, B and O, corresponding respectively to free transport, acceleration and fluctuation/dissipation, which comes down to splitting the generator as $\mathcal{L} = \mathcal{L}_A+\mathcal{L}_B+\mathcal{L}_O$ and simulating successively the parts B-A-O-A-B, thanks to the Trotter/Strang formula

 Multi-Time-Step (MTS) methods such as BAOAB-RESPA push the splitting of the dynamics one step further, by decomposing the force vector field $-\na U = F_{S}+F_{L}$ and considering separately the associated accelerations $\mathcal L_{B_S}$ and $\mathcal L_{B_L}$.
 In a classical force field, $F_S$ typically gathers the fast-varying, easy to compute short-range forces and $F_L$ includes more regular many-body or long-range forces that are more expensive to evaluate.